Wisc-HCI/lively/README.md

 [![PyPI version](https://img.shields.io/pypi/v/lively_tk)](https://badge.fury.io/py/lively_tk)
 ![Upload Python Package](https://github.com/Wisc-HCI/lively_tk/workflows/Upload%20Python%20Package/badge.svg)
-# LivelyTK v0.10.0 (beta)
+# Lively v0.10.0 (beta)

-_NOTE: Since LivelyTK is still in beta, the design is subject to change and should not be considered final!_
+_NOTE: Since Lively is still in beta, the design is subject to change and should not be considered final!_

 ## About

-LivelyTK Package
+Lively Package

-The LivelyTK framework provides a highly configurable toolkit for commanding robots in mixed modalities while incorporating liveliness motions.
+The Lively framework provides a highly configurable toolkit for commanding robots in mixed modalities while incorporating liveliness motions.
 It is adapted from [RelaxedIK](https://github.com/uwgraphics/relaxed_ik_core) framework, and compatible with Python and Javascript/Node.

 To configure a robot, the easiest method is to use the LivelyStudio interface in the [lively_tk_ros](https://github.com/Wisc-HCI/lively_tk_ros) repository, which is a wizard for configuring the robot.

 ## Configuring

-Configuring of LivelyTK is centered on the Solver class, which you can instantiate in the following ways:
+Configuring of Lively is centered on the Solver class, which you can instantiate in the following ways:

 _python_
 ```python